mstksg/inCode/copy/entries/functional-models-3.md

     is the more faithful and extensible way.
 Almost all frameworks (like *[tensorflow][]*, *[caffe][]*, *[grenade][]*) fall into the this [layer-as-data][layer as data] mentality.

+    For example, what if we wanted to turn a model `a -> b` (predicting b's from a's) into a model `[a] -> [b]` (predicting the contents of a list of b's from the contents of a list of a's)?

+    In libraries like *tensorflow* and *caffe* and *grenade*, you might have
+    to:

+    1. Create a new data structure
+    2. Use the API of the layer data structure to implement a bunch of methods for your data structure
+    3. Write a "forward" mode
+    4. Write a "backwards" mode
+    5. Define initializers for your data structure
+    6. Write trainers/nudgers for your data structure

+    But in this system where layers are functions, this is just:

+    ```haskell
+    overList :: Model p a b -> Model p [a] [b]
+    overList = fmap
+    ```

+    There is some minor boilerplate to make the types line up (so it's actually `\f -> collectVars . map f . sequenceVar`), but that's essentially what it is.
+No special data structure, no abstract API to work with...just normal functions.

 *   A functional and statically typed interface helps you, as a developer, *explore options* in ways that an imperative or untyped approach cannot.
     Removing the barrier between the math and the code helps with your